verdantstack/Portfolio/README.md

 >**Key Intelligence Question:** How can observable crypto-manipulation behaviors bridge the intelligence gap between open-source signals and on-chain transactions to attribute serial malicious actors?

 A specialized intelligence collection tool/workflow designed to test the correlation between social engineering events (OSINT) and blockchain forensics.
-The system utilizes a Mock-Driven Development (MDD) framework to simulate adversarial tradecraft, validating a "Hunter-Listener-Analyst" workflow that detects behavioral patterns across the "OSINT-to-On-Chain" divide to identify "Lazy" and "Sophisticated" funding clusters.
+The system utilizes a Mock-Driven Development (MDD) framework to simulate adversarial tradecraft, validating a "Hunter-Listener-Analyst" workflow that detects behavioral patterns across the "OSINT-to-On-Chain" divide to identify funding clusters.

 * **Technology Stack:** Python, SQLite, Alchemy SDK (Web3), PRAW (Reddit), Telethon (Telegram), Mock-Driven Data Simulation.
 * **Status:** `MVS MDD Complete / Pipeline Logic Validated`
 * **Workflow:**
-*   **Hunter (Discovery):** Automates the scraping and sanitization of "dirty" OSINT leads (Reddit) to identify high-risk Telegram channels.
+  --**Hunter (Discovery):** Automates the scraping and sanitization of "dirty" OSINT leads (Reddit) to identify high-risk Telegram channels.
 Note: Future live capability incorporates human-in-the-loop OSINT investigation validates and prioritizes target channels for Listener module.
-*   **Listener (Collection):** Monitors targeted channels for obfuscated "pre-pump" signals (Coin Ticker, Time, Exchange Context).
+  --**Listener (Collection):** Monitors targeted channels for obfuscated "pre-pump" signals (Coin Ticker, Time, Exchange Context).
-*   **Translator (Normalization):** Maps social signals to actionable Contract Addresses via multi-chain lookups.
+  --**Translator (Normalization):** Maps social signals to actionable Contract Addresses via multi-chain lookups.
-*   **Analyst (Attribution):** Executes heuristic trace-back logic on the blockchain to identify the specific wallets funding the intial pump purchases.
+  --**Analyst (Attribution):** Executes heuristic trace-back logic on the blockchain to identify the specific wallets funding the intial pump purchases.
 * **Conclusion:** Rapid prototyping demonstrated through this project can be used to test novel, tailored targeting methodologies against dynamic adversary behavior and establish the technical roadmap for moving from controlled (MDD) to real-time environment.
 Future updates to operationalize methodology should include integration of OCR (Tesseract) to parse image-based signals, NLP for complex date parsing, and development of live API sensors to production clean room environment.
 * **Code Repository:** The code for this project is in a private repository, available upon request.